Andoson22/dsc-phase-2-project/README.md

 What makes a home valuable?

-This question is the most important of all and helps us decide which houses we are going to purchase.
+This question is the most important of all and helps us decide which houses we are going to purchase to obtain the most financial upside.

 #### Recommendations